 The efficiency of an air conditioning system is how well the unit converts the electrical power it consumes into actual indoor cooling.
 The standard measure of this is EER, or energy efficiency ratio.
 The ratio is determined by dividing the AC unit’s cooling output (measured in BTUs, or British Thermal Units, removed from the air) by the amount of electricity consumed (measured in watt-hours).
 The test to calculate EER is done under specific conditions: indoor temperature of 80°F, outdoor of 95°F, and 50% humidity.
 This gives a “spot check” for system’s basic efficiency.

 SEER is almost identical: cooling output divided by electricity consumed, using the same units of measurement.
 The difference is that instead of making a single test under specific conditions, the calculation is done over an entire season with a range of conditions, with temperatures from 64°F to 105°F, and humidity from extremely dry to highly humid.
 This is where the “S” in “SEER” comes into play: seasonal energy efficiency ratio.
 SEER gives an average for the system’s efficiency over a summer season of use.

 Which Is More Important?

 They’re both important.
 SEER will always be higher than EER, and in general SEER provides a sense of how much you might save during a summer of air conditioning.
 But EER is a good snapshot of how the system will work during peak summer conditions.
 The ENERGY STAR program has a set of minimum standards for both efficiencies, and this is a good place to start when thinking about how efficient a system you want.

 Kilowatt Heating, Air Conditioning and Electrical has the professionally trained employees to take care of your HVAC needs.
-Call our friendly technicians 24/7 for exceptional customer service!
+Call our certified service technicians 24/7 for exceptional customer service!